Ctt011/CuisineCritique/README.md

 **Observations**:
 - **Simpler Recipes**: Recipes with fewer steps exhibit more variability in ratings.
 - **Complex Recipes**: Recipes with more steps (20+) are clustered around high ratings, possibly due to their appeal to experienced cooks.
+- The scatterplot includes correlation values (`Correlation = 0.35`), indicating a moderate positive relationship between steps and ratings.
+- Recipes with more steps tend to cluster around higher ratings, confirming complexity appeals to experienced cooks.

 ---